mariia-korzun/hw-for-function/README.md

 ## TASK № 6

-### Write a function - pipe.
-It should accept a number as a first argument and arbitrary amount of functions after.
+### Create a function called “pipe”.
+It should accept a number as a first argument and arbitrary amount of functions.
 The number should be passed to each function in sequence.
-The number passed to the next function is the returned result of previous function.
-You don't have to write function 'addOne', just pass it like in the example.
+The number passed to the next function is the returned result of the previous function.
+You don't have to write the function 'addOne', just pass it like in the example.

-### *Tip*: you need to use arguments to access all passed functions
+### *Tip*: you need to use “arguments” to access all passed functions.

 ### For example:
 ```